Zsstarry/Network-Sparsification-via-Hybrid-Edge-Sampling/README.md

 # Network-Sparsification-via-Hybrid-Edge-Sampling

-The code is for manuscript entitled 'Generic Network Sparsification via Hybrid Edge Sampling' submitted to 'the ACM Web Conference 2024'
+The code is for manuscript entitled 'Generic Network Sparsification via Hybrid Edge Sampling' submitted to 'Journal of the Franklin Institute'